rweigel/phys305/gauss_law.md

 $$\int(\boldsymbol{\nabla}\bfcdot \mathbf{E}) d\tau = \frac{1}{\epsilon_0}\int \rho d\tau$$

-or
+This can be written as

 $$\int \left(\boldsymbol{\nabla}\bfcdot\mathbf{E} - \frac{\rho}{\epsilon_0} \right)d\tau = 0$$

 This equation applies to an arbitrary volume.
-Suppose there is a volume for which the integrand is positive in a sub--volume.
+Suppose there is a volume for which the integrand is positive in a subvolume.
 The integral can be zero if the contribution to the integral for the rest of the volume is opposite in value.
-However, because the volume is arbitrary, the integral must also apply to the sub--volume.
+However, because the volume is arbitrary, the integral must also apply to the subvolume.
 As a result, we conclude that the integrand must always be zero.
 Another way of looking at this is to consider an arbitrary infinitesimal volume $\Delta \tau$.
 As $\Delta \tau \rightarrow 0$, the equation approaches $\left(\boldsymbol{\nabla}\bfcdot\mathbf{E} - {\rho}/{\epsilon_0} \right)\Delta \tau=0$.
 To be true, for all $\Delta \tau$, $\boldsymbol{\nabla}\bfcdot\mathbf{E} = {\rho}/{\epsilon_0}$ is required.

-### Example

 # Partial Proof of Gauss's Law in Integral Form

-In this section, we only consider a the start and end of the proof of Gauss's law in integral form.
+In this section, we only consider the start and end of the proof of Gauss's law in integral form.
 It is not important for you to be able to derive the part of the proof that was omitted.
 However, you should have a general understanding of the approach needed for the omitted part of the derivation based on the discussion given in the [notes on Flux](flux.html).

 Consider a charge $q_{origin}$ at the origin and a Gaussian surface of a spherical shell of radius $R$ centered on the origin.
-By direct substitution, we can show that
+Gauss's law is then

 $$\Phi_E = \oint_{SS}\mathbf{E}\cdot d\mathbf{A}=\frac{q_{origin}}{\epsilon_o}$$